-Action WS-1.1a: Review provisions in the Zoning Ordinance governing land development in the overlay Watershed Protection District and the Water Resource Protection District as needed for their applicability and effectiveness.
+Action WS-1.1a: Review provisions in the Zoning Ordinance governing land development in the overlay Watershed Protection District and the Water Resource Protection District as needed for their applicability and effectiveness including key forest-related water resources.

 Action WS-1.1b: Continue the necessary actions to remain in compliance with federal and state mandates to manage stormwater in accordance with Phase II stormwater permit requirements.